OTL Entertainment Guide

 | The Magic of Jen Kramer | Residency | Westgate Las Vegas |

-| Rob Lake Magic | Tour | US Theatre Tour |
+| Rob Lake Magic | Tour | US theatre tour |

-| The Jason Bishop Show | Tour | US Tour |
+| The Jason Bishop Show | Tour | US tour |

-| Justin Willman Magic Show | Tour | US Tour |
+| Justin Willman Magic Show | Tour | US tour |

-| Masters of Illusion Live | Tour | US Tour |
+| Masters of Illusion Live | Tour | US tour |

-| Champions of Magic | Tour | US & UK Tour |
+| Champions of Magic | Tour | US and UK tour |

-| The Illusionists | Tour | International Tour |
+| The Illusionists | Tour | International tour |

 | Steve Cohen: Chamber Magic | Residency | New York City |

-| The Magic Duel | Residency | Washington DC |
+| The Magic Duel | Residency | Washington, DC |

 | Chicago Magic Lounge Shows | Residency | Chicago |